Hybrid light-matter excitations and spontaneous time-reversal symmetry breaking in two-dimensional Josephson Junctions: Model

 \section{Model}

-We consider a superconducting loop, characterized by negligible self-inductance, that hosts a 2D material-based JJ that interacts inductively through mutual inductance $M$ with a superconducting resonator, as shown in Fig.~\ref{fig:GJJ_LC_circuit_schematic}.
-The latter is described as a lumped LC circuit characterized by capacitance $C_{\rm r}$ and inductance $L_{\rm r}$.
+We consider a superconducting loop with negligible self-inductance~\cite{metzger2021}, interrupted by a 2D material-based JJ.
+The loop is inductively coupled, via a mutual inductance $M$, to a superconducting resonator, as schematically illustrated by the two coupled coil-like elements in Fig.~\ref{fig:GJJ_LC_circuit_schematic}.
+The resonator is described as a lumped LC circuit characterized by capacitance $C_{\rm r}$ and inductance $L_{\rm r}$.
 Its quantum circuit Hamiltonian is given by